IM (1999); GM (2002).

 Ni played in the 2001 China-USA Summit Match in Seattle (scoring 3.5/4), and in the 2nd China-USA match in 2002.
 In 2004, he played in the France-China Match, this time scoring 5.5/8

 In 2006, Ni topped the scoring with countryman Bu Xiangzhi with 7.5/9 at the 9th World University Chess Championship in Nigeria.
 He participated in the Russia-China Matches of 2004, 2006, 2007, 2008, 2009 and China vs Russia (2010) where he captained the Chinese men's team to a victory over Russia (the men and women's team won the overall margin as well).

-Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22, helping his team to first place.
-He is again playing top board for his Shanghai team in 2013. and after 18 rounds it is in 2nd place out of 12.
+Ni Hua plays for Shanghai Jianqiao Academy team in the Chinese Chess League, and in the 2012 season, he scored 13.5/22 on top board, helping his team to first place.
+He again played top board for his Shanghai team in 2013, scoring 15/22 with his team placing =2nd (3rd on tiebreak) out of 12.
 (1)